Open House Festival

 After so much uncertainty, when Mayor Perry was elected he made an early commitment to the importance of libraries generally across the Borough and how they can become hubs for a range of council services.
 And in September 2022 he confirmed that more than half a million pounds would be invested in South Norwood’s Library to update the facilities and help protect this vital service in a building that is a unique piece of Croydon’s architectural history.

 We recognise the financial picture for Croydon is incredibly challenging, but it’s important our leaders stick to their commitments and don’t make cuts today that shortchange the long-term future of our community.
-South Norwood Library has become a hub for local people already, we want to see this continue to develop in 2023/24.
+South Norwood Library has become a hub for local people already, we want to see this continue to develop in 2024/25.
+A library community hub has been proposed, combining two celebrated South Norwood buildings and creating a true community space - we are looking forward to working with Croydon Council to ensure the future-proofing of the Brutalist Library.
+More info on our website.

 We continue our campaign to "Keep the library in the library!" and hope to see you in South Norwood!